fastly/terraform-provider-fastly/docs/resources/service_vcl.md

 Optional:

 - `format` (String) Apache style log formatting.
-Your log must produce valid JSON that New Relic OTLP can ingest.
+Your log must produce valid JSON that New Relic Logs can ingest.
 - `format_version` (Number) The version of the custom logging format used for the configured endpoint.
 Can be either `1` or `2`. (default: `2`).
 - `placement` (String) Where in the generated VCL the logging call should be placed.
 - `region` (String) The region that log data will be sent to.
 Default: `US`
-- `url` (String) The optional URL of a New Relic trace observer to send logs to.
-Must be a New Relic domain name.
 - `response_condition` (String) The name of the condition to apply.
+- `url` (String) The New Relic Trace Observer URL to stream logs to for New Relic Infinite Tracing.

 <a id="nestedblock--logging_openstack"></a>